-B1.
+- B1.
 Part of West Hampstead has been identified as an "Area for Intensification" in the London Plan (Table A1.2) - see Map 3.
 Between 2010 and 2031 the stated aim is to provide a minimum of 800 new homes and 100 jobs.
 The CCS expects there will be around 1,000 new homes in the area during this period and an additional 7,000 square metres of business floorspace.
 The London Plan describes the area as "a significant inner London transport interchange with potential to improve connections between rail, underground and bus and to secure an uplift in development capacity through intensification".
-Development is also planned on edges of this area.
+Development is also planned on the edges of this area. - B2.
+The projected scale of development in this area will undoubtedly transform this part of West Hampstead, as well as the wider area.
+The expansion in the number of homes will present a series of challenges, which will need to be addressed.
+The West Hampstead Place Plan states that "the scale of potential change in the area needs to be managed carefully so that best advantage can be taken of the opportunities to protect and enhance the area and allow stakeholders to be involved in shaping the change".